 Secondly in the interesting parts department is what I experienced on Paper Mario: The Thousand Year Door is getting into a cave located at an island.
 There is some degree to this when it comes to exploring dungeons.
 Like we know that we had to go inside the Pirate's Grotto.
 So what if we go into a cave located at an island on my ARPG idea?
 That can be a good idea to me, as long as it's not gonna be as tedious as the one in Enchanted Arms.

-Second one under the annoying parts department is forked ways in dungeons.
+Second one under the annoying parts department is tedious directions in dungeons.
 Now that's another annoying thing I do not want to see in my ARPG idea.
 Take Tales of Graces f for example.
 The dungeon in the game is annoying to deal with.
 You just have to walk around in the dungeon until you finally make progress.
 To have annoying parts in an RPG is just a hassle to deal with and it's a waste of time.
+But there is one thing to alleviate that.
+The icon to represent your destination.

 And last but not least, giant creatures for characters.
 If you played Final Fantasy XIII, it handled all six characters beating their Eidolon to earn it.
 And a TV cartoon that aired back in 2008 on Cartoon Network that involved teens using giant elemental creatures is Gormiti: The Lords of Nature!.
 Don't get me wrong.
 I do love me some Gormiti.
 Now, the characters have to summon their Gormiti in battle, so I thought that an ARPG would have that.
 But they would use it during giant battles and I think it's gonna be more Final Fantasy XIII than Gormiti in terms of giant creatures not being elemental.

-If I were tasked to develop an action RPG, this is how I would do it by bring assets from other RPGs to this one.
+If I were tasked to develop an action RPG, this is how I would do it by bring assets from other action RPGs to this one.
 But this one is just on paper and there might be some check boxes that can be left unchecked.
 So if this gonna convert the Mana fans into buying this game, will they want this?
-If so, what's the point of an action RPG idea other than cutscenes?
-If it was greenlit and the trailer to this game dropped, then fans would dislike bomb the trailer to show that fans wouldn't want it because their action RPG would be a Visions of Mana-infused action RPG with its bland cast of characters because of what I said about their weapons and it would flop once it releases.
+If it was greenlit and the trailer to this game dropped, then people would dislike bomb the trailer to show that they wouldn't want it because their action RPG would be deemed a lukewarm Mana-infused action RPG with its bland cast of characters because of what I said about their weapons, like the 1st female character would wield her boots for kicking attacks like Palamena does and the 2nd female character would wield her dual fans like Careena does, male character 2 would wield his cards like Morley does and so on and the combat.

-That's what happened to Concord.
-After two weeks, the game has flopped and was shut down.
-What has happened is that the game has a bland and uninspirational cast of characters having their Guardians of the Galaxy style, slow-paced gameplay and the pricing of $40.
-Fans are personally glad that Concord flopped that they didn't want this game since both trailers were dislike bombed.
+To my knowledge, Concord became a perfect example of a flopped game.
+After two weeks, the game has flopped hard and was shut down in favor of Astro Bot, critically acclaimed game.
+What has happened is that the game has a bland and uninspirational cast of characters having their Guardians of the Galaxy style, slow-paced gameplay and the pricing of $40 on a hero shooter game.
+Fans are personally glad that Concord has flopped and shut down that they will never want to play this game since both trailers were dislike bombed and instead, wanted to play Astro Bot since its trailer has exploded with positivity.
+Guardians of the Galaxy is great, but in hindsight, if they planned to keep the Guardians of the Galaxy-infused mindset when Concord returns as a free-to-play title, they could literally make the characters and maps unique and inspirational.

-However, if you catch my drift, any respective company can make an action RPG that would be inspired by Visions of Mana, the Last Story, Star Ocean: Integrity and Faithlessness and Valhalla Knights 3 to have several assets from the mentioned action RPGs.
-Besides, Naughty Dog developed a platformer that was inspired by their favorites, like Donkey Kong, Super Mario and Sonic the Hedgehog, and that is Crash Bandicoot.
+However, if you catch my drift and have been living in a pineapple, any respective company can make an action RPG that would be inspired by Mana, the Last Story, Star Ocean and Valhalla Knights 3 to have several assets from the mentioned action RPGs.
+Besides, the company made a turn based RPG that was inspired by Final Fantasy, and that is Blue Dragon for the Xbox 360.
+Great RPG.
+I sort of want it to be remastered, but the company behind it is no longer on the console gaming business.
+They are on the mobile gaming business.

-Just like that, this will conclude my pitch for an action RPG.
-Also, I have a pitch for the next mainline Mana title potentially Seasons of Mana coming soon, so stay tuned for that.
+I have a pitch for the next mainline Mana title coming soon, so stay tuned for that.

 No comments: